Home

 Ritual complex

-Because the complex's spatial layout closely resembles that of the nearby Standing Stones o' Stenness , the building was undoubtedly involved in ritual of some sort.
+Because the complex's spatial layout closely resembles that of the nearby Standing Stones o' Stenness, it is highly likely that the building was involved in ritual of some sort.
 However, we can only guess at the form these rituals took.

 The Entrance to Structure Eight

-Built into the floor of this passage was a hearth, which was flanked by two standing stones.
+Built into the floor of this passage was a hearth, flanked by two standing stones.

-Although this hearth was probably paved over, it's presence was probably symbolic - perhaps representing some form of ritual purification that took place before the individual was permitted to enter the inner chamber.
+Although this hearth was probably paved over, its presence is interesting and probably symbolic - perhaps representing some form of ritual purification that took place before the individual was permitted to enter the inner chamber.

 The significance of the dresser